 Pairing is pretty easy.
-If you have switched on the keyboard using the slide switch on the back, it is immediately displayed in the Bluetooth area (in the system settings on the Mac).
-There you can then press the "Connect" button and a number is displayed on the Mac that you type on the keyboard.
-The coupling is now complete.
+Once you've turned on the keyboard using the slide switch on the back, it will immediately show up in the Bluetooth section (in System Preferences on the Mac).
+There you can then press the "Connect" button and a number will be displayed on the Mac, which you can type on the keyboard.
+The pairing is now complete.

-Immediately after the first pairing, a macOS window opens in which you get a message that the Mac does not yet know the keyboard.
-In order to carry out a recognition, one presses different keys and then receives the suggestion "ANSI (for USA and other countries)".
+Immediately after the first pairing, another macOS window opens, in which you get the message that the Mac does not yet recognize the keyboard.
+To perform a recognition, you press different keys and then you get the suggestion "ANSI (for USA and other countries)".

 Coupling with the iPad (or iPhone) works just as easily: You press the Bluetooth number with which you want to couple the new device in the upper right corner.
 If it is still free, the blue LED starts to flash and signals the pairing mode.

-In the iPhone or iPad you go to Bluetooth in the settings and you get the "Satechi Slim Keyboard" in the list.
-With the selection by touch you get a number that you enter on the keyboard (confirm with Enter) and you have already connected the keyboard.
+In the iPhone or iPad, go to Bluetooth in the settings and you will see the “Satechi Slim Keyboard” in the list.
+With the selection by touch you get a number that you enter on the keyboard (confirmation with Enter) and you have already connected the keyboard.